 Who Needs a Gas Safety Certificate?

-Property sellers also benefit from having a valid certificate, as it builds trust and shows that the property has been properly maintained.
+Property sellers benefit from a certificate because it lets the buyer know the property has been well-maintained.

 What Happens During a Gas Safety Inspection?